Apisikma123/Apisikma123/README.md

 <h2 align="center">Hi 👋!
-My name is Muhammad Aga Putra and I'm a Student from SMK TELKOM 1 MEDAN</h2>
+My name is Muhammad Aga Putra and I'm a Student from MEDAN</h2>

 ###